LGBTQ rights in the United Arab Emirates: Gender identity and expression

+Under Article 412(2) of the Federal Crimes and Penalties Law (2021), only men who disguise themselves as women to enter a women-only space may be prosecuted for cross-dressing.
+This replaced the previous broader prohibition on wearing clothing 'inappropriate for one's sex' in any circumstances.
+The penalty is up to one year's imprisonment and a fine not exceeding AED 10,000."

 Gay conversion practices are not prohibited or discouraged by any law or regulation.

 Living conditions

 In May 2015, PlanetRomeo, an LGBTQ social network, published its first Gay Happiness Index (GHI).
 Gay men from over 120 countries were asked about how they feel about society's view on homosexuality, how they are treated by other people and how satisfied they are with their lives.
 The UAE was ranked 85th with a GHI score of 37.

 No LGBTQI+ support or advocacy organizations operate openly in the country.
-Social attitudes towards homosexuality and varied gender expression, together with the likelihood of state repression, prevents the establishment of such organisations or community education on related issues.
+Social attitudes towards homosexuality and varied gender expression, together with the likelihood of state repression, prevent the establishment of such organisations or community education on related issues.

 Antidiscrimination

 There are no protections under any UAE law or policy against discrimination on the basis of sexual orientation, gender identity or expression, or sex characteristics.